ToNyOyO/veeva-vault-package-maker/README.md

 ##### If this is the first Key Message this will also create some required files

-The Vault MC Loader requires that the Presentation be part of the CVS file and that the Shared Resources be part of the CVS file and uploaded in the same way as a Key Message:
+The Vault MC Loader requires that the Presentation be part of the .csv file and that the Shared Resources be part of the .csv file and uploaded in the same way as a Key Message:
 - Generate the CLM Presentation Key Message JSON file for use in the Vault MC Loader .csv file
 - Creates the shared resources Key Message JSON file for use in the Vault MC Loader .csv file